-Downtown Outreach Advisory Committee: This forum provides another opportunity for input on Salem's social service needs.
-The Downtown Outreach Program Steering Committee meets once per month during April, July and September at 120 Washington Street.
-This group is an advisory group to the Salem Mission's Street Advocate, who outreaches to homeless individuals encountered in the Salem Central Business District.
+Homeless Outreach Program Advisory Committee: This forum provides another opportunity for input on Salem's social service needs.
+The Committee meets once per month during April, July and September at 120 Washington Street.
+This group is an advisory group to Lifebridge's Street Advocate, who outreaches to homeless individuals encountered in the Salem Central Business District.
 The Street Advocate works with the individuals to alleviate homeless-related problems with pedestrian, visitor and commercial activity (panhandling, public drunkenness, etc.) and to connect these individuals to shelter, transitional housing, substance abuse treatment and other services.
-The Committee includes representatives from the DPCD, downtown business community, the Salem Mission, Salem Main Streets Initiative, the Salem Police Department and other interested individuals.
+The Committee includes representatives from the DPCD, downtown business community, Lifebridge, Salem Main Streets Initiative, the Salem Police Department and other interested individuals.
 Salem's Assistant Community Development Director attends all Steering Committee meetings.

 Commission on Disabilities: The Commission on Disabilities is a Mayor-appointed, City Council-confirmed board whose seven members meet monthly to advise the City on issues relative to persons with disabilities.
-The City also employs a part-time individual, working out of the Mayor's office, who acts as liaison to the disabled population.